 The country has 9 provinces: Eastern Cape, the Free State, Gauteng, KwaZulu-Natal, Limpopo, Mpumalanga, the Northern Cape, North West and the Western Cape.

-Finance, real estate and business services are the biggest contributors, responsible for 22% of the national GDP.
+Services and industry are the biggest contributors, responsible for 67.5% and 29.7%, respectively, of the national GDP.

 Its main international trade partners are Europe (namely Germany, Spain and the UK), the United States, China & Japan.
 South Africa has an ongoing trade connection with China.
 China represents its top export destination, and South Africa enjoys a high volume of Chinese imports.